avineshwar/secretgrind/README.md

 only 24 tainted bytes.
 If you see unexpected results, look at the assembly code.

-4.7 Secretgrind can also display a live trace of what is executed with --trace=yes option.
-The output can be overwhelming, so if you are only interested in the taint, it is good practice to --trace-taint-only=yes:
+4.7 Secretgrind can also display a live trace of what is executed with *--trace=yes* option.
+The output can be overwhelming, so if you are only interested in the taint, it is good practice to *--trace-taint-only=yes*:

 		[me@machine ~/examples] gcc -Wall -O0 test.c -o test	# we want to see stack_var
-		[me@machine ~/examples] secretgrind --trace-taint-only=yes --trace=yes --var-name=yes --mnemonics=yes --summary-verbose=yes --file-filter=/home/me/examples/tainted.txt ./test tainted.txt
+		[me@machine ~/examples] secretgrind *--trace-taint-only=yes --trace=yes* --var-name=yes --mnemonics=yes --summary-main-only=yes --summary-verbose=yes --file-filter=/home/me/examples/tainted.txt ./test tainted.txt
 		[me@machine ~/examples] ...

 		==123== 0x400834: 0f b6 40 04: movzbl 4(%rax), %eax     ID _1cb40_: